Frequently Asked Questions

 FLAS Usage

 Yes as long as it does not interfere with the fellow's fulfillment of the FLAS requirements.
-FLAS awards require recipients to be engaged in full-time foreign language and area or international studies coursework during the academic year and, in the summer, in intensive language study.
+FLAS awards require recipients to be engaged in intensive language study for at least 6 weeks of the summer.

 FLAS regulations prohibit double-dipping on fellowships for language study and those funded by the federal government.
 In limited cases, it might be possible to have more than one award, for example if the second or third award is complementary and covers expenses that FLAS does not cover.
 Contact the FLAS Coordinator to ask about the specifics of your situation.

-No. All language and area studies classes have to be taken for credit and A/F grade.
+No. All language classes have to be taken for credit and A/F grade.

 No. FLAS requires language training in all four modalities: speaking, listening, reading and writing.